Activity and Adventure Holidays in Kenya with Exodus.

-If you have the heart for adventure, a safari holiday in Kenya may just steal it.
+If you have the heart for adventure, a Kenyan Holiday may just steal it.

-Kenya safari holidays offer more than 80 species of wildlife, cultures unchanged by the modern world, pristine beaches, snow-capped mountains, scorched deserts, incredible sunsets and the irresistible sounds and smells of Africa.
+Exodus Kenya holidays offer the chance to see more than 80 species of wildlife, cultures unchanged by the modern world, pristine beaches, snow-capped mountains, scorched deserts, incredible sunsets and the irresistible sounds and smells of Africa.

 Visions of the Masai Mara

-On the Masai Mara the most unique waiting game in the world unfolds as endless lines of migrating animals darken the rolling savannah for miles and miles.
+The Masai Mara National reserve is one of the best locations for an African Safari Holiday.
+Here on the plains, the most unique waiting game in the world unfolds as endless lines of migrating animals darken the rolling savannah for miles and miles.
 And then, the chase is on as lions, cheetahs and the occasional leopard race for the kill.

-The plains of the Masai Mara are home to Masai communities whose rituals and ancient traditions remain an integral part of their everyday life.
+This national reserve is home to Masai communities whose rituals and ancient traditions remain an integral part of their everyday life.
 Once fearful warriors, life is now dominated by the need to tend and protect their cattle; proud Masai men in their bright red cloaks, carry long spears to lead their herds across the vast grasslands in search of water and pastures.
+The Masai Mara is a must-see for any Kenya Holiday

-This large soda lake, carpeted with thousands of pink flamingo, is one of Kenya’s most well known images and an awe-inspiring sight, made even more spectacular when the birds take flight, forming a great pink cloud above the shimmering water.
+Lake Nakuru is a large soda lake, carpeted with thousands of pink flamingo, is one of Africa’s most well known images and an awe-inspiring sight, made even more spectacular when the birds take flight, forming a great pink cloud above the shimmering water.

-Nakuru is also an important sanctuary for the black and white rhino, often seen at rest near the lakeshore under acacia trees and there is plenty of other game, including huge herds of zebra, buffalo, leopard and huge prides of lion.
+Lake Nakuru is also an important sanctuary for the black and white rhino, often seen at rest near the lake shore and under acacia trees.
+There is plenty of other game, including huge herds of zebra, buffalo, leopard and huge prides of lion.

 The tropical paradise of Lamu